DISPOSAL OF HAZARDOUS WASTES

 FROM MATERIALS LABORATORIES

 Each laboratory shall designate an emergency coordinator, and an alternate, one of which will be available to respond to an emergency.
-The emergency coordinator or alternate shall be responsible for coordinating all emergency response measures for such things as fires, explosions, leaks and spills.
+The emergency coordinator or alternate shall be responsible for coordinating emergency response measures for such things as fires, explosions, leaks and spills.

 1. Name and telephone number of emergency coordinator and the alternate